ronilaukkarinen/obsidian-todoist-day-planner/README.md

 ## Save a note of the briefing to Obsidian, sync Google Calendar events to Todoist as tasks and all of it back to Obsidian 🦾

+> [!NOTE]
+> **Please note!** This project uses hardcoded Finnish language strings and is 100% meant for my personal use.
+The prompt is in Finnish, the tasks are in Finnish, and the output is in Finnish.
+If you want to use this, you need to modify the script to your own language and needs.

 ## Why does this project exist?

 I already have [personal-assistant-cli](https://github.com/ronilaukkarinen/personal-assistant-cli), but its main focus was AI and Todoist, not really Obsidian.